 Nevertheless, all your efforts to maintain a healthy OSS policy will be in vain if you do not have an appropriate patching strategy.
 The best patching strategy is to move fast on critical and high security vulnerabilities.
 As soon as you discover a vulnerability in your OSS component, patch it in a timely manner.

 To emphasize just how important that last point is, keep in mind that the main cause for the Equifax data breach was not the vulnerability itself.
 It was the failure to fix a critical vulnerability that was publicly available three days prior to the breach.

 When does Secure SLC go into effect?

-As mentioned previously, PA DSS is set to expire at the end of October 2022, when it will be completely replaced by the new SSF framework (which has already been available for some time).
+The original PA DSS expired at the end of October 2022, and was replaced by the new SSF framework.
 Since the Secure SLC Program is part of the new SSF framework, it follows the same timeframe.

 Until PA DSS was retired, both frameworks were simultaneously available and vendors could still apply for PA DSS validation.
 After October 2022, all PA DSS validated applications have a “Valid for pre-existing deployments only” status.
 All new deployments will require the new SSF validation.